Megha849/HygieiaDocs/pages/hygieia/UI/ui.md

 ### API Check

-Once the UI is successfully connected, the following screenshots show successful API connection:
+Once the UI is successfully connected, the following screenshots show the API connection status:

 **Login page with API layer successfully connected**